pkp/ojs/docs/README.md

 A secure deployment can be best achieved by using the following policies:

-* Dedicate a database to OJS; use unique credentials to access it.
+* Dedicate a database to OPS; use unique credentials to access it.
 	Configure this database to perform automated backups on a regular basis.
 Perform a manual backup when upgrading or performing maintenance.

-* Configure OJS (`config.inc.php`) to use SHA1 hashing rather than MD5.
+* Configure OPS (`config.inc.php`) to use SHA1 hashing rather than MD5.

-* Configure OJS (`config.inc.php`) to use force_ssl_login so that
+* Configure OPS (`config.inc.php`) to use force_ssl_login so that
 	authenticated users communicate with the server via HTTPS.

-* Install OJS so that the files directory is NOT a subdirectory of the OJS installation and cannot be accessed directly via the web server.
+* Install OPS so that the files directory is NOT a subdirectory of the OPS installation and cannot be accessed directly via the web server.
 Restrict file permissions as much as possible.
 Automated backups of this directory should be roughly synchronized with database backups.